davidkennedy-deloitte/platform-platform/README.md

 platform-platform
 =================

-A platform for developing for our platform - a dev environment for Chef, Puppet, Ruby etc.
+A dev environment for Chef, Puppet, Ruby etc.

+The goal is to try and do something a little different with Vagrant - this is an experiment for now.